barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 * Ensure that you have a compiler that can build ANTs.
 If using a brand new or very old compiler, try one that is known to build ITK.

 * If using system ITK or VTK, try a SuperBuild.
 Through the efforts of developers and contributors, ANTs tries to keep up with the innovations and C++ implementation updates in ITK.
 This means the ITK version required by ANTs changes fairly frequently and is often not backwards compatible.

+* If building with testing on, there can be difficulties reaching the servers to download test data.
+ANTs prior to 2.4.0 will not work with testing on, because it uses deprecated MD5 hashes to identify the test data.

 ## Compilation fails or run time errors occur with "Illegal Instruction" errors